 These verses make it clear Jesus’ substitutionary atonement was once for all time.
 Those who believe in Him are justified before God.
 There cannot be any condemning accusation brought against them as Jesus has already taken their punishment.
 God has taken their sin and cast it as far as the East is from the West (Psalms 103.12).
 Since this is true, then the sin of suicide is among the many sins Christ has forgiven.

-It has been four years since my brother’s death.
+It has been many years since my brother’s death.
 Prior to his suicide I knew what I believed about forgiveness and suicide; however, in light of his death I was forced to put my faith to work in the promises of God.
 I spent hours studying God’s Word and praying for clarity and wisdom.
 In the end I simply had to trust God’s grace, mercy, forgiveness, and the promises of His Word to keep those secure who have trusted in Him.
 I know the life my brother lived and the faith he had in Christ, so today I am sure that he is with Jesus in heaven.